GomaaMohamed/Basic_Scheduler/README.md

 # Basic_Scheduler
-A basic OS Secheduler that schedule n of tasks in the Real Time It is non-preemptive scheduler
+A basic OS Secheduler that schedules n of tasks in the Real Time.
+It is non-preemptive scheduler